alonmota/alon_mota-SDK/README.md

 ### Minimalist example
-navigate to `./example` directory containing the minimalist example install dependencies by running `npm instal` run the code with `node index.js`
+navigate to `./example` directory containing the minimalist example install dependencies by running `yarn instal` run the code with `node index.js`